Lia Wälti

 She has been a member of the Switzerland national team since August 2011.
 As an Under-19 international she played the 2009 U-19 European Championship and the 2010 U-20 World Cup.
+In 2025, she captained Switzerland to their home European Championship, where they reached the quarter-finals.

 Club career

 Early career

 In her childhood, Wälti played ice hockey as well as football.
 In 2002, at the age of 8, she started playing for FC Langnau, a boys football team coached by her father.
 In 2007 she was admitted to the Huttwill Training Centre and, half a year later, she joined Team Bern West.
 In 2009 she moved to BSC Young Boys, where she played for a year in the U16 boys' team.

-FC Köniz (2008–2009)
+FC Köniz

 At the same time she played for Team Bern West, Wälti joined FC Köniz of the Swiss Challenge League.

-BSC YB Frauen (2009–2013)
+BSC YB Frauen

 In 2009, Wälti joined BSC YB Frauen, where, in 2011, she won the Nationalliga A. In the same year, she debuted in the UEFA Women's Champions League.